-The following types of contamination shall be prevented.
+The following types of contamination shall be prevented:

-from environment to the components;
+from the environment to the components;

 from components to the environment;

-related to the innocuousness of component during and after functioning.
+related to the failure of innocuousness of a component during and after functioning.

 Contamination can be prevented e.g. by the use of approved materials in conformance with ECSS-Q-ST-70-71 and by design to contain products of the operation of explosive components.